-GREENKEEPER HAS NO CONTROL OVER WEATHER WEATHER is a factor over which the greenkeeper has no control, yet it may simplify or complicate turf maintenance on greens.
+Weather is a factor over which the greenkeeper has no control, yet it may simplify or complicate turf maintenance on greens.
 Its effects are not fully understood by golfers and club officials.
-They recognize the obvious need for supplementary water on fairways during dry seasons, but fail to appreciate or willfully ignore the dangers attendant upon their insistent and often unreasonable demand for soft putting surfaces and deep green color.
+They recognize the obvious need for supplementary water on fairways during dry seasons, but fail to appreciate or wilfully ignore the dangers attendant upon their insistent and often unreasonable demand for soft putting surfaces and deep green color.
 Until their attitude changes, serious loss of turf on putting greens during unusual seasons seems inevitable.

 Losses occur during hot, humid weather, and are accentuated when heavy rains accompany the heat wave.
 Troubles are most likely in wet seasons, such as 1928, but they may occur even in comparatively dry years.
 This was the case in 1931 when serious damage occurred during a brief period of unusual weather early in July.
-Turf loss may also occur when rain does not accompany hot weather, if over-watering is the rule, and the underlying soil is heavy.

-From the standpoint of greens, 1932 weather
+Turf loss may also occur even though rain does not accompany hot weather, if over-watering is the rule, and the underlying soil is heavy.
+Severe turf losses can be avoided only by adopting practices which will produce sturdy turf to withstand unseasonable weather.
+Each succeeding season since 1928 confirms the belief that this is possible, provided the underlying soil is not too heavy, and greens are not entirely poa annua, or planted with inferior strains of stolons.
+In 1932 greenkeepers paid closer attention to watering and feeding practices than ever before.